-The organiser may announce a fly-off prior at the beginning of the event.
-The fly-off should consist of at least 3 rounds with a maximum of 6 rounds.
-If 5 or 6 rounds are flown, the lowest score is dropped.
+The organiser may announce a fly-off prior to the beginning of the event.
+For World and Continental Championships, the fly-off is mandatory for seniors.
+The fly-off should consist of at least three (3) rounds with a maximum of six (6) rounds.
+If less then three (3) fly-off rounds can be completed, the result of the preliminary rounds determine the final ranking.